Financial Markets

 Commodity Markets

-Commodity markets trade raw products like oil, gold, and agricultural goods on regulated exchanges with standardized contracts.
-Prices fluctuate based on supply and demand, geopolitical events, and economic indicators.
-Commodity trading hedges against inflation and currency changes.
+Commodity markets trade raw products like oil, gold, and agricultural goods on regulated exchanges.
+Price of such commodities keep changing in market due to demand and supply on the market, geopolitical events, and economic indicators.
+Thus, it is a hedge against inflation and changes in currency.

 Derivatives Markets